-No matter how well the crew knows the sampling methods, they should always have a copy of the terrestrial monitoring manual, or aquatic monitoring protocol and supplemental aquatic monitoring protocol (as appropriate) on hand in case questions or unusual situations arise.
+No matter how well the crew knows the sampling methods, they should always have a copy of the Terrestrial Monitoring Manual, or Lotic Field Protocol for Wadeable Systems – 1735-2 (as appropriate) on hand in case questions or unusual situations arise.
 Those familiar with previous lotic protocols should thoroughly review the Lotic Field Protocol for Wadeable Systems Version 2 Changes prior to initiating data collection.
 Terrestrial crews should also have a copy of the Terrestrial Rejection Criteria Protocol on hand to help support decisions regarding when a site can be rejected in the field.

 Crews are also encouraged to keep a detailed field notebook or daily log where they can document activities of each day (i.e. which points were visited, sampled, or rejected; problems encountered; etc.).
 Field logs can be incredibly helpful for refreshing the memory, especially when a data question arises several months later.